mvolkmann/blog/src/meteor.md

 The key benefits of using Meteor are:

 - One install provides client, server (Node.js), and database (MongoDB) setup.
+- Provides simple integration with MongoDB out of the box.
 - Client and server code can be developed in a single language, JavaScript or TypeScript.
 - The UI can be implemented using any popular web framework.
+- Real-time UI updates across clients are easy to implement.
+  Changes to data in MongoDB collections can be published to all connected clients using WebSockets so UIs can stay in sync.
+  Clients subscribe to publications of interest.
 - User account management and authentication is provided, including OAuth logins.
 - Reactivity is provided through the use of the JavaScript classes `Tracker`, `ReactiveVar`, `ReactiveDict`, and `Session`.
-- Changes to data in MongoDB collections can be published to all connected clients using WebSockets so UIs can stay in sync.
-  Clients subscribe to publications of interest.
 - There is no need to implement REST services or GraphQL queries if using Meteor Methods with WebSockets is acceptable.
-  Meteor Methods are implemented in JavaScript or TypeScript and are described in detail later.
+  Meteor Methods are much easier to implement and are described in detail later.

 All of this enables implementing significant functionality